rohitjuyal21/roast-my-idea/README.md

 ## Overview

-Roast My Idea is a social application aimed at allowing users to post their startup ideas anonymously (as your name won't be seen) and receive honest feedback from the community.
+Roast My Idea is a social application designed to allow users to post their startup ideas anonymously and receive honest feedback from the community.
+This ensures that users can share their ideas without the fear of judgment, fostering an open environment for constructive criticism.

 ## Technologies Used